Available 24/7 in Portland, Maine

 Most car categories can be driven anywhere in Western Europe without restriction.
 Due to insurance regulations, there are restrictions on luxury car categories and on travel in certain countries.
 Auto Europe has special rental programs for driving into Eastern Europe.
 Please take a minute to ensure that your intended itinerary will be possible with the car you plan to rent.

-Cars rented in Germany are allowed into the following countries when arrangements are made in advance with Auto Europe: Belarus, Bosnia, Bulgaria, Czech Republic, Croatia, Estonia, Herzegovina, Hungary, Latvia, Lithuania, Macedonia, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Turkey, Ukraine and Yugoslavia.
+Cars and vans rented in Germany are allowed into the following countries when arrangements are made in advance with Auto Europe: Belarus, Bosnia, Bulgaria, Czech Republic, Croatia, Estonia, Herzegovina, Hungary, Latvia, Lithuania, Macedonia, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Turkey, Ukraine and Yugoslavia.

 Please advise us to which countries you plan to travel.